ronnyhartenstein/ronnyhartenstein.github.io/_posts/2018/2018-05-14-Book-Review-Crafting-Quality-Software-Qafoo.md

 ### zu 4.14 Five Tips to Improve Your Unit Testing

-**1. Be Pragmatic About a "Unit"**
+1. **Be Pragmatic About a "Unit"**

-**2. Test Where the Logic is**
+2. **Test Where the Logic is**
   > Instead of focussing on trivials, look where there really is logic.
 In technical terms: Where are the loops, conditions, private methods and so on?
 Focus on these places.
 Accept the challenges they offer and write tests for stuff that matters.

-**3. Continuously Refactor Test Code**
+3. **Continuously Refactor Test Code**
   > **Never** change production and test code at the same time.
 When you refactor your test code, the production code is the reference to asserts tests are still working as they should.
 And of course your tests are the assertion while working on your production code.

-**4. Build Your Own Set of Utilities**
+4. **Build Your Own Set of Utilities**

-**5. Always Write Tests for Bugs (Regression tests)**
+5. **Always Write Tests for Bugs (Regression tests)**

-### zu 5.
+## zu 5.
 Refactoring

 ### zu 5.1 Loving Legacy Code